Localization¶

 Batch language processing (for maintenance only)

-To sync the `.pot` and `.po` files with any new strings from the source code and automatically generate the `.mo` files, you can run ./update_resources.py --lang
+To sync the `.pot` and `.po` files with any new strings from the source code and automatically generate the `.mo` files, you can run ./update_resources.py --lang.
+Under the hood, this calls xgettext and msgmerge.

 To declutter the `.po` files, you can clean up obsolete entries with ./update-resources.py --clean-po